coop-machine/coop-machine/README.md

 ### How to use

-* Fill the references tables (from table R1 to R10)
+* fill the references tables (from table R1 to R10)
-* fill the integration tables (from table R11 to R15) you can check the comments for more information about these tables and their attributs  (either from the tables.sql and procedures.sql scripts or directly from PSQL ([see COMMENTS](https://www.postgresql.org/docs/current/sql-comment.html)
+* fill the integration tables (from table R11 to R15) you can check the comments for more information about these tables and their attributs  (either from the tables.sql and procedures.sql scripts or directly from PSQL ([see COMMENTS](https://www.postgresql.org/docs/current/sql-comment.html))
+* start the validation procedure using the following command : 'SELECT validation();'
+* check table R17 that log every error that occured during the procedure

+ ### Test datasets

+we provides 2 scripts for testing purpose each inserting a dataset : 'correct_dataset.sql' and 'incorrect_dataset.sql'

 ## Runtime environment

 <!--